Change From the ground up.

 A healthy economy depends on a healthy environment.
 The agricultural economy of the San Luis Valley relies on the Rio Grande, and specifically on the San Luis Valley aquifer system - the groundwater from which has been significantly depleted to unsustainable levels due to continued pumping at a greater rate than aquifer recharge.
 The Rye Resurgence project requires all of its rye to be grown with minimal water usage to dramatically reduce reliance on groundwater and preserve the Rio Grande.

-Because aquifer sustainability is a primary goal of the Project, farmers have pledged to grow the rye with only the surface water supplies recharged.
-Therefore, there will not be a negative impact to the aquifer.
 Growing rye to maturity requires approximately 12 inches of water.
 By comparison, barley consumes 18-22 inches, potatoes need 18-24 inches, and alfalfa uses 24-30 inches of water.
+The total annual water savings from the 2023 planting to 2024 harvest is an estimated 4,670 acre-feet!

 Grants & Funding